 But Jesus’ usage of this parable, implies deeper significance than such simplicities.
 This is particularly true, when picking up the significance of Jesus—maintaining a perpetual relationship with his Father.
 Under normal circumstances, even in human terms, a father-son relationship holds some perpetual bonding.

+Physical humans carry temporary existence, not lasting beyond graves.
 When Jesus instructed His disciples not to call anyone on earth their Father, He was advancing the reality of what exists between God and humanity.

-The Godly attributes were to be found in humanity.
-Unfortunately, what currently prevails is resistance of that reality, by the same humanity.
-Through the instruction to His disciples, Jesus revealed that our human fathers have nothing to do with our original identities: “And call no man your father on earth, for you have one Father, who is in Heaven”(Matthew 23:9) (ESV).
+Through instructing His disciples, Jesus revealed that human fathers have nothing to do with original identities: “And call no man your father on earth, for you have one Father, who is in Heaven”(Matthew 23:9) (ESV).

 “And when he was alone, those around him with the twelve asked him about the parables.
 And he said to them, “To you has been given the secret of the Kingdom of God, but for those outside everything is in parables, so that ‘they may indeed see but not perceive, and may indeed hear but not understand, lest they should turn and be forgiven.”(Mark 4:10-12) (ESV).

 “And he said to him ‘Son, you are always with me, and all that is mine is yours.
-It was fitting to celebrate and be glad, for this your brother was dead, and is alive; he was lost, and is found”(Luke 15:31-32) (ESV)
+It was fitting to celebrate and be glad, for this your brother was dead and is alive; he was lost, and is found”(Luke 15:31-32) (ESV)